Chinese tennis star Peng Shuai's interview leaves unanswered questions | DW | 08.02.2022

 "The fact that the interview was supervised and the questions were sent in advance are obvious indicators that she may not have been free to say what she wanted to say," said Laura Harth, campaign director of the human rights organization Safeguard Defenders.
 "However, it's difficult to gauge the real situation since no one else was in the room," she added.

-"They would be forced to say what the Chinese authorities told them to say under great pressure.
-This is certainly the case with Peng," he told DW.
+"They would be forced to say what the Chinese authorities told them to say under great pressure," Teng told DW.

 In the initial Weibo post from November, Peng detailed how former Chinese vice premier Zhang Gaoli allegedly forced her to have sex despite her repeated refusals.